LearnOnDemandSystems/docs/tms/tms-administrators/notifications/course-assignment-notifications.md

 **Time Trigger - days**
 Only displays for the Course assignment expiration trigger.

 Input the number of days before course assignment expires to notify a student that their course assignment access is nearly over.
+Or input the number of days after the course assignment expires to notify a student that their access is over.

 ### Add trigger filters
 Select filters you wish to add.